marceloboeira/prezzo/README.md

 ### Prezzo::Calculator

-The `Prezzo::Calculator` is a simple interface for injecting dependencies on your calculators and calculating the price.
-Basically, it makes it possible to receive the context, an Hash of parameters containing the necessary information to calculate your price or a Prezzo::Context.
+`Prezzo::Calculator` is how you take input values and compute the price.
+The `composed_by` dsl defines methods that read values from the context.

 e.g.: